 In Place of Carrots and Celery:

-Add some variety with your desired combinations butternut squash, parsnips, turnips, rutabaga, zucchini, tomatoes, corn, mushrooms, peas, spinach.
+Add some variety with your desired combination of vegetables.
+Butternut squash, parsnips, turnips, rutabaga, zucchini, tomatoes, corn, mushrooms, peas, and spinach are all great options.
 Shepherd’s pie is also a great way to use up leftover vegetables or the odds and ends of your produce bin.

-For ingredients high in moisture like zucchini and tomatoes, saute them long enough to evaporate some of the liquid so you don’t end up with soggy, watery filling.
+Ingredients high in moisture, like zucchini and tomatoes, should be sautéed long enough to evaporate some of the liquid so you don’t end up with a soggy, watery filling.

-For softer, more delicate ingredients like peas and spinach, mix them into the filling as the very last step before transferring it to the baking dish.
+Softer, more delicate ingredients, like peas and spinach, should be mixed into the filling as the very last step before transferring it to the baking dish.

 Storing Leftovers